radprototype/components/README.md

 ],
 ```

-Next, add the following aliases to `aliases` array in the same file.
+Add the following aliases to `aliases` array in the same file.

 ```php
 'aliases' => [